ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 ## Set the Config Files

-CLI supports uploading the full set of configuration files for a blockchain.
+CLI supports uploading the full set of configuration files for a blockchain:

+- Genesis File
+- Blockchain Config
+- Subnet Config
+- Network Upgrades
+- AvalancheGo Config

 The following example uses all of them, but the user can decide to provide a subset of those.

 ### AvalancheGo Flags